 Animate and showcase your creativity.Learn More

 Character designers focus on the spotlight of animations — the characters!
-They often research anatomy, fashion styles, bodily movements, and more character assets to create realistic animation.
+They often research anatomy, fashion styles, bodily movements, and other relevant experience with character animation and more character assets to create realistic animation.
 Character designs also vary based on medium — for example, the 3D character modeling technique is very different from claymation character development.